LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 ## Xapp class

-The `Xapp` class is instantiable and represents a general use xApp, adding almost no function to its parent `_BaseXapp` class.
+The `Xapp` class is instantiable and represents a general-use xApp, adding almost no function to its parent `_BaseXapp` class.
 When instantiated, the `Xapp` requires an `entrypoint`: a function that will be called when the `run` method is executed.
 Also, no `post_init` procedure can be executed for the `Xapp` class, since it is not present as an `__init__` parameter.
 The only two `Xapp` functions, besides the ones inherited from `_BaseXapp` are: